joelfeodiyoup/isometric_engine_2024/README.md

 - add offScreenCanvas for calculations outside main execution thread
 - look at moving some calculation logic to a web worker thread.
 - calculate a minimap somehow
-- generate more smooth hilly terrain
-- there is almost certainly an inefficiency when "clicking and drag" to build many images.
-Pretty sure it redraws the canvas n*n times.
-It sort of isn't noticeable on small maps.
-But definitely is when the grid is larger. (kind of amazing it works at all on the smaller ones)